talhayaseen57/Data-Table-Preview/README.md

 [![GitHub Pages](https://img.shields.io/badge/GitHub%20Pages-live-brightgreen)](https://talhayaseen57.github.io/HTML-Elements/)

-This project demonstrates a collection of customized HTML elements styled with Bootstrap and enhanced with JavaScript functionalities.
-The focus is on three main sections: a home page, data tables, and form elements.
+This project demonstrates a collection of customized HTML elements developed using only HTML, styled with CSS (Bootstrap) and enhanced with JavaScript functionalities.
+The focus is on two elements: data tables with enhansed functionalities, and some form elements.

 ### 🌐 [Live Preview](https://talhayaseen57.github.io/HTML-Elements/)